 This thesis firstly shows that it is possible to differentiate, using single-trial EEG, subtly different errors that could not be distinguished by existing metrics: stepping off a target, or moving further from the target when starting from an off-target location.
 An additional data set is used to further validate the feasibility of distinguishing different error types.
 This thesis then shows for the first time that it is possible to distinguish EEG responses to different correct navigational actions, gaining specific information indicating when a target has been reached.
 Finally, a system is presented which responds to the detailed classification of these navigational actions in real-time.
-[The details of this navigational system are redacted in the public version of this thesis due to a temporary embargo.
-See Chapter 5 for further details of the embargo.]
+Four-way classification of EEG responses to robot movements is implemented, with additional binary classification of target selections.
+A dynamic probabilistic model of likely target loci is built via Bayesian learning, based on these classifications.
 This novel strategy facilitates more efficient virtual robot navigation and target identification than current state-of-the-art approaches.